mikecann/ourfiles/README.md

-# NASvex
+# Dropvex

-A simple, private storgage solution that uses Convex..
+A modern file storage system powered by Convex.

 Simply drag and drop files onto the inteface to add files, then download them on another device.